 Tester/Greenlee Bandsaw Stuff:

-I’ve gotten a request for an image of the label inside the idler wheel cover, since some machines are missing it.
+I’ve gotten some requests for an image of the label inside the idler wheel cover, since some machines are missing it.
 Here is a complete image of mine, as well as two close-ups that may be easier to read: